Introduction to Python Create Directory

 The current working directory is the directory where the programs are saved in it.
 Suppose if you want to know what is the current working directory of any Python program, then we can do this by using the getcwd() function of the os module.

 import os curworkdir =os. getcwd() print ("The current working directory is", curworkdir)

 This is another function of the os module which used when we want to change the current working directory to others.
 This can be done using the chdir() function.

 import os os.chdir('E : \ \Educba article') curworkdir = os.getcwd() print (curworkdir)

 3. Renaming Directory

-Directories can be renamed also after the creation of directories.
-To do this we can use function os. rename() and we have to pass the correct path of the director which has to be renamed.
+Directories can also be renamed after the creation of directories.
+To do this, we can use the function os. rename(), and we have to pass the correct path of the director, which has to be renamed.